- October 10, 2018

 - Category: Association News, Member News

-With BREXIT just 6 months away and the prospect of a WTO or ‘no deal’ looming over the UK, what does this all mean for the outdoor industry?
+With BREXIT just around the corner and the prospect of a WTO or ‘no deal’ looming over the UK, what does this all mean for the outdoor industry?

 To some degree, for better or worse, BREXIT will impact trade and distribution, have implications on policy and will ultimately affect both the UK and European economies.

-The OIA has secured two leading experts on the issue, Mark Essex from KPMG and John Foster from CBI, to update members with the most up-to-date insights and conduct a comprehensive Q & A session.
+The OIA has secured two leading experts on the issue, Mark Essex from KPMG and John Foster from Confederation of British Industry (CBI), to update members with the most up-to-date insights and conduct a comprehensive Q & A session.

 The event is taking place on the 8th November at the Headquarters of Merrell Europe, King’s Cross, London.
 Delegate places are limited and are only available to current members of the OIA at this time.
 If you’re interested in booking a place for either yourself or a colleague, please email firstname.lastname@example.org.